 In those ten seconds he was in complete and utter awe.
-This stadium was clearly the best thing he has seen in his life!
-His excitement was oozing out of him, as if his little body couldn’t contain all of the amazing wonderment that he was seeing, and his energy was spilling over out into the space around him and onto anybody who was sat nearby.
+This stadium was clearly the best thing he's seen in his life!
+His excitement was oozing out of him, as if his little body couldn’t contain all of the amazing wonderment that he was seeingis ener.
+His energy was spilling over out into the space around him and onto anybody who was sat nearby.

-For myself, although I have been past that stadium multiple times on the train and hardly paid it any attention, I found I was feeling pure excitement about seeing this building through watching him.
-For those few seconds I felt his excitement by seeing the experience through his eyes, and that energy rubbed off on everyone around!
+For myself, although I'd been past that stadium multiple times on the train and hardly paid it any attention, I found I was feeling pure excitement about seeing this building through watching him.
+For those few seconds I felt his excitement by seeing the experience through his eyes.

-For example, when you come across someone dancing in the middle of the street to a busker or someone listening to a great track on their headphones and they are busting out some serious moves and energy on the bus or train.
+For example, when you come across someone dancing in the middle of the street to a busker, or someone listening to a great track on their headphones and they're busting out some serious moves and energy on the bus or train.

 I find watching the crowds reaction to this really interesting as that person is always looked at by the masses as if he/she has lost it.
-They are seen as ‘an odd ball’ or ‘a maverick’ and they are made fun of because they have stepped too far outside of ‘the norm’ that we simply don’t know how to react other than to laugh or mock them, and they often end up going viral over social media.
+They're seen as 'an odd ball' or 'a maverick' and made fun of because they've stepped too far outside of ‘the norm’ that we simply don’t know how to react other than to laugh or mock them.
+They then often end up going viral over social media.

-But in hindsight I’m pretty confident that it is the person dancing who is the one laughing inside at those who are stood around watching, as that individual knows that most of the crowd would love to be able to embrace that sense of freedom that he/she possesses for themselves, to be able to care less about what others think, to shed the restrictions of self-imposed inhibitions we have all placed on ourselves, and also seeming to have a great time while doing it!
+But in hindsight I'm pretty confident that it's the person dancing who is the one laughing inside at those who are stood around watching.
+That individual knows that most of the crowd would love to be able to embrace that sense of freedom that he/she possesses for themselves; to be able to care less about what others think, to shed the restrictions of self-imposed inhibitions we have all placed on ourselves, and also seeming to have a great time while doing it!